chtoucas/Narvalo.NET/Issues.md

 - Improvement: `String.IsNullOrWhiteSpace` vs `String.IsNullOrEmpty`.
 - Improvement: Review all GetHashCode() methods.
 - Improvement: Review all ToString() methods.
+- make.ps1 -r fails to push to the official NuGet server.

 Not yet planned